 Prerequisite: Consent of staff; to be arranged with department chairman and in-

 Individual study directed toward the preparation of a paper upon a specific problem.
-Six units maximum credit.
+Maximum credit six units applicable on a master's degree.

-Prerequisites: An officially appointed thesis committee and advancement to candidacy.
+Prerequisites: An officially appointed thesis committee and advancement to can-

 Emeritus: Andrews, Jackson, Ruocco